remix-run/remix/.changeset/ninety-baboons-leave.md

 "@remix-run/dev": patch
 ---

-Vite: Add `adapter` option to support modifying the build output and/or development environment for different hosting providers.
+Vite: Add `presets` option to ease integration with different platforms and tools.